 In 1983, it became the League of Red Cross and Red Crescent Societies, and finally—in 1991—the IFRC as we are today.

 The birth of the Red Cross

 When Davison created the League in 1919, the Red Cross idea had already existed for fifty years.
-The idea was born when another Henry—a young man from Switzerland called Henry Dunant—organised local people to support the wounded in the battle of Solferino, Italy.
+The idea was born when another Henry—a young man from Switzerland called Henry Dunant—organized local people to support the wounded in the battle of Solferino, Italy.